 - Disability Superpower: He was born deaf and got implants that gave him enhanced hearing.

 - HeelFace Turn: After Barry Allen's death during the first Crisis, Hartley retired from crime to become a socialist champion of the poor and underprivileged.
-And becomes a good friend of the Flash, Wally West, and his wife Linda, whom he helps with scientific problems.
+And he even becomes best friends with the Flash, Wally West and his wife Linda, whom he helps with scientific problems.
+Around the same time his friendship with Wally started, he also reconciled with his parents.

 - Heroic BSoD: When Mirror Master II tricked him into believing that he killed his own parents.